Top Courses in the South: How Many Have You Played?

 Palm Coast, FL 32137

 The Ocean Course tests golfers along the beautiful Atlantic coast and is another Jack Nicklaus designed course.
-Featuring a varied landscape of lakes, marshes, and coastline, the Ocean course has continually been ranked one of Florida's and the South's best courses.
+Featuring a varied landscape of lakes, marshes, and coastline, the Ocean course has continually been ranked as one of Florida's best courses, and one of the best golf courses in all of the South.
 The so-called "Bear Claw" is a series of four holes directly on the coastline that finish off this remarkable course.

 32 Greenwood Drive